permafrost-dev/vue-ray/README.md

 ### Installing in Vue 3

-When using in a Vue 3.x project (the default), import package normally:
+When using in a Vue 3.x project (the default), import the package:

 ```js
 import { createApp } from 'vue';